tbrivoalperso/nemo_snow/README.rst

 Contributing to NEMO development
 ================================

-NEMO intends to be written in a way allowing easy plug of developments.
-You are also welcome to contribute to the development of the NEMO Shared reference.
+NEMO strives to be written in a way which allows the easy incorporation of developments.
+You are welcome to contribute to the development of the NEMO Shared reference.
 NEMO development is driven by  NEMO Consortium planning and producing NEMO's sustainable development in order to keep a reliable evolving framework.
 Development is organised and scheduled through a five years development strategy, Working groups and the activities of the development team (named NEMO System Team) in a yearly workplan.
 More information is available on the `NEMO System Team wiki`_